Home

 Now 100 years later, our Clock Tower remains unfinished.
 A working committee devoted to finishing the restoration has procured several tons of sandstone from the Greystone quarry in south San Jose where the original building stone was cut.

-They have also found the architectural drawings from the original
+They have also found the architectural drawings from the original construction of the tower.

 The estimated cost for completing the clock tower is around $3.0 million, which seems a remarkably small amount to restore this historic treasure.